MinaTehseen/project-django/README.md

+# Django Project Management System

+This is a Django-based Project Management System that provides user authentication using JWT and allows CRUD operations on projects and tasks.

-# Project Setup Instructions
+## Project Setup Instructions

 ## Prerequisites
 Before setting up the project, ensure you have the following installed on your system:
-- python (version 3.x)
+- Python 3.8+
-- pip
+- pip (Python package installer)

 ## Create a Virtual Environment
 Create a virtual environment to isolate the project dependencies.
 Run the following command in the root folder of the project: